3.1. Overview and getting started¶

 Open “Settings…”, then press “Load setting from file…” and select the configuration file for your stage from the opened C:\Program Files\XILab\profiles\ folder.
 The values applicable for your stage will automatically fill all the fields of “Settings…” menu.
 If the required file isn’t found, please leave your request on our technical support website.

 For the controller to work with motors it is required to properly set up:

 - critical parameters;

 If you decide to configure your controller by yourself, please check these parameters carefully!

 Check if the controller is configured properly by pressing left or right button in the central row of XILab main window control buttons.
 The stage has to start moving.
 Use the central “soft stop” button to stop the rotation.

-If Xilab main window is shaded red when the movement was supposed to start, that means that protection was activated and controller entered the Alarm state.
+If XIlab main window is shaded red when the movement was supposed to start, that means that protection was activated and controller entered the ALARM state.
 This may be caused by incorrect settings, wrong connection of the stage or controller malfunction.
 For detailed information please read the Critical parameters chapter.

 For convenient control of the 8SMC5 controller, you can use the XIlab software.
 However, if you need to control the 8SMC5 controller from your own application, you may do so by using libximc library.
 Programming guide has several examples in C, C#, VB.net, Delphi, LabView, Matlab, LabWindows, Java, Python, including Python (Jupyter Notebook), programming languages.
 If all you need is to automate a small number of control steps, then instead of a standalone program you may find it easier to use XIlab scripting language.